An Overview Of Behavior Modification

 Many people make New Year’s resolutions, but it’s estimated that 80% of those people no longer follow their resolutions by the end of the first month.
 Behavior modification through extinction psychology generally focuses on changing associations with the undesired or desired behaviors to make it more likely that you will stick with your goals.

 The theory behind behavior modification identifies that we can change the way we act or react by attaching consequences to our actions and learning from those consequences.
 The psychologist B.F.
 Skinner, known for his research on behavioral analysis, postulated that if the consequences of an action are unfavorable, there is a good chance the action or behavior will not be repeated, and if the consequences are favorable, the chances are better that the action or behavior will be repeated.
 He referred to this concept as “the principle of reinforcement.”
-Skinner's introduction of reinforcement in his framework became the basis of the development of many modern ideas in reinforcement psychology.
+Skinner's introduction of positive and negative reinforcements in his framework became the basis of the development of many modern ideas in reinforcement psychology.

 At a fundamental level, Skinner’s behavior analysis modification model can be a way to change habits by following actions with positive or negative consequences to either break bad habits or reinforce good habits.